coins/bitcoin-scripts/op_lookup.md

 # Lookup Table

 Using `OP_PICK` to implement lockup tables.
-This is particulariy useful if we want to randomly access multiple elements in sequence.
+This is particulariy useful if we want to randomly access multiple elements in sequence because we can reuse the lockup table without using any more opcodes.

 ```sh